towolf/towolf.github.com/docs/PsychVideoCapture/VideoCaptureDC1394.markdown

 provided by Debian or Ubuntu via the Debian main package archive or the NeuroDebian project.
-If you have a different Linux distribution, you'll need to install the "libdc1394" package via your distributions software manager, e.g., via "sudo apt\-get install libdc1394" on a Debian based system.
+If you have a different Linux distribution, you'll need to install the "libdc1394" package via your distributions software manager, e.g., via "sudo apt-get install libdc1394" on a Debian based system.

 The software manager on Linux will keep your system up to date with the latest stable version of the library.

-On MacOS/X for 64\-Bit Matlab & Octave: [Screen](/docs/Screen)\(\) links dynamically against
+On MacOS/X for 64-Bit Matlab & Octave: [Screen](/docs/Screen)\(\) links dynamically against
-a system\-installed .dylib version of the library, if such a version is installed on your system.
+a system-installed .dylib version of the library, if such a version is installed on your system.
 A precompiled library can be found in the Psychtoolbox/PsychVideoCapture/ subfolder as libdc1394.22.dylib.
 Copy it into the /usr/local/lib/ folder via executing this function 'VideoCaptureDC1394' and entering your administrator password on request.
 The corresponding source code of this library can be found in the source code distribution of Psychtoolbox \(see "help UseTheSource"\) under:
-PsychSourceGL/Cohorts/libDC1394/ as libdc1394\-2.2.0.tar at the moment of this writing.
+PsychSourceGL/Cohorts/libDC1394/ as libdc1394-2.2.0.tar at the moment of this writing.
 However, you can download the most recent copies of the libraries from libDC's sourceforge website anytime and install it instead to get access to the latest features and bugfixes.
 Another way to get the